GeniusStorm/restaurant_app/Readme.txt

 The following commands need to used to to test each of the cases .
 Please make sure that you are in the root of the app while you run this command.

 1. Input : ruby cheapest_restaurant.rb ./jurgensville_price_list.csv ham_sandwich burrito tofu_log
-   Output : 3,14.0

 2. Input : ruby cheapest_restaurant.rb ./jurgensville_price_list.csv fancy_european_water extreme_fajita
-   Output : 6, 11.0

 3. Input : ruby cheapest_restaurant.rb ./jurgensville_price_list.csv chef_salad wine_spritzer
-   Output : No output for this case

 Testing :
  All the tests have been written using rspec .
 To run the testcases execute